Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: BACKGROUND

 A drawback of the frequency sampling methods is time-aliasing, which becomes relevant when the effective duration $L$ of the filter impulse response (IR) exceeds the Fourier transform length $2(M-1)$~\cite{smith2007math, lee2022differentiable, hayes2024review}.
-This issue is especially significant for lossless systems, where there are frequency points $z_m = e^{\imath \pi\frac{m}{M-1}}$ such that $H(z_m) = \infty$.
+This issue is especially significant for lossless systems, where certain discrete frequency points cause the transfer function to diverge to infinity.
 For lossy IIR filters, the time-aliasing error asymptotically decreases as $M$ increases~\cite{lee2022differentiable}, at the cost of higher computational cost.
 In~\cite{santo2024flamo}, the authors presented a method to mitigate distortions by sampling the transfer function outside the unit circle.